Abbán: Background and life

 His pedigree in the Irish genealogies, which appear to have been composed in the interest of Cell Abbáin, suggests that he belonged to the Uí Chormaic (also Moccu Chormaic or Dál Chormaic).
 It identifies his father as Laignech (lit.
 "Leinsterman"), son of Mac Cainnech, son of Cabraid, son of Cormac, son of Cú Corb, while an Irish note to the Félire Óengusso (for 27 October) largely agrees if substituting Cabraid for Imchad.
-The Lives, on the other hand, state that his father was Cormac son of Ailill, king of Leinster, who died in 435 according to the Annals of the Four Masters, and name his mother Mílla, sister to St Ibar.
+The Lives, on the other hand, states that his father was Cormac son of Ailill, king of Leinster, who died in 435 according to the Annals of the Four Masters, and name his mother Mílla, sister to St Ibar.

-The Lives confuse the time of Abbán's historical floruit by attributing to him a life-span of over 300 years.
+The Lives confuse the time of Abbán's historical floruit by attributing to him a life span of over 300 years.
 He is brought into contact with such illustrious saints as Finnian of Clonard, Brendan of Clonfert (d.
 577), Columba (d.
 597), Gregory the Great, Munnu and Moling.
 One of Abbán's foundations is said to have been repeatedly pillaged by Cormac mac Diarmata (fl.
 2nd half of the 6th century), king of Leinster from the Uí Bairrche, who is portrayed in much Leinster hagiography as a rival to the Uí Chennselaig.
 Abbán is also made a contemporary of even earlier figures like Íbar, who is claimed to be his maternal uncle, and Saint Patrick.

+Family and early life

 Nothing is known of Abbán's early life.
-The Lives tell that he was expected to succeed his father in Leinster, but that his devotion to God and the saintly miracles which he wrought while still in fosterage soon made clear that he was destined for a career in the church.
+The Lives tell that he was expected to succeed his father in Leinster, but that his devotion to God and the saintly miracles which he wrought while still in foster care soon made clear that he was destined for a career in the church.
 The boy was sent to his maternal uncle, the bishop Íbar, with whom he travelled to Rome.
-In Italy, Abbán's saintly powers proved to be of much use in warding off any danger presented by men, monsters and supernatural phenomena.
-Throughout the text, Abbán can be seen demonstrating his powers, exercising special authority over rivers and seas.

 Abbán had six brothers who all appear in the Martyrology of Donegal as bishops: Damán Uí Chormaic of Tígh Damhain (Tidowan), in the barony of Marybouragh, County Laois; Miacca Uí Cormaic of Cluain Fodhla in Fiodhmar (borders Uí Duach/Bally Fíodhmor, Ossory); Senach Uí Chormaic of Cillmór; Lithghean Uí Chormaic of Cluain Mór Lethghian in Uí Failge (Barony Ophaly, Co.
 Kildare); Dubhán Uí Chormaic; Toimdeach Uí Chormaic of Rosglas, Monasterevin, County Kildare.

 Dár Cairthaind and Ethne are listed as his sisters in the 'Accent of the Saints', while Gobnait of Baile Bhuirne, Cork and Craobh Dearg are mentioned as his sisters in other accounts.